jalex141/Shark-tank/README.md

 How to deliver the project

-Create a new repo with the name data-cleaning-pandas on your github account.

 Create a README.md file on repo root with project documentation.
 Make sure to include as much useful information as possible.
 Someone that finds the README.md should be able to fully get a gist of the project without browsing your files.

-Include a .gitignore

 At least 1 jupyter notebook is required

-Including your functions in a src.py is very, very highly reccommended (maybe even mandatory, check with your instructors)

-DO NOT UPLOAD SHARKs ATTACK DATASET TO GITHUB

-Open an Issue on this repo and paste your own repo's link.